Dominik Feri: Political career

 During the municipal elections in 2014 he was an independent candidate on the candidate list of liberal-conservative party TOP 09 to the Council of Representatives in Teplice.
 Although he wasn't elected, he became a first deputy candidate for that office, despite his young age.
 After the leader of the candidate list Petr Měsíc resigned, Feri took the office and became one of nine members of the City Council, which was led by mayor Jaroslav Kubera.
 In May 2015 he joined the TOP 09 Party.

-After an unsuccessful candidacy in 2016 Czech regional elections, he was listed on the last place of the candidate list in the District of Prague in 2017 Czech legislative election.
+After an unsuccessful candidacy in 2016 Czech regional elections, he was listed on the last place of the candidate list in the District of Prague in 2017 Czech parliamentary election.
 Due to his social media fame and thanks to ranked voting he was elected to the Chamber of Deputies on 21 October 2016.
 German magazine Die Welt considered Feri to be a successful and promising pro-European politician.

 In April 2019, Feri was involved in a scuffle at a wine tasting event in Boršice, Moravia.
 Feri told media that the alleged attackers had shouted at him "niggers do not belong in politics", however this allegation was not repeated during the formal police investigation.
 Criminal proceedings against the suspects, who paid Feri CZK 1,000 (~ USD 40) in damages for a torn shirt, were conditionally suspended, i.e. concluded without conviction.

 In 2019, Feri was named on the Politico 28 list of people most likely to shape European future, which noted that "it's not easy being young and black in the Czech Republic".